v0rt3xh/CloudI/README.md

 ## Project Status
 Project is: _in progress_.
 I'm planning to re-design the whole convolutional neural network structure.

+## Behind the Scene

+**Dataset**: The dataset consists of 8 classes of clouds with the following distribution:
+- Altocumulus & Cirrocumulus: 251 images
+- Altostratus & Cirrostratus: 139 images
+- Contrail: 145 images
+- Cirrus: 162 images
+- Cumulonimbus: 223 images
+- Cumulus: 142 images
+- Nimbostratus & Stratus: 216 images
+- Stratocumulus: 186 images

+All images are of size 400 X 400, RGB channels.

+**Programming Tool**: PyTorch on Python with CUDA.

+**Model**: Transfer Learning on pretrained ResNet.

 ## Room for Improvement